cinthisone/inthisone-dashboard/README.md

 # Inthisone Dashboard

 A cross-platform desktop dashboard application with dockable widgets, built with Python and PySide6 (Qt 6).
+Designed to provide real-time visualization and monitoring capabilities for quantitative trading systems and market analysis.

+## Motivation

+This dashboard is being developed to serve as a powerful visualization and monitoring tool for quantitative trading systems.
+It aims to:
+- Display real-time market data and trading signals
+- Visualize technical indicators and trading patterns
+- Monitor portfolio performance and risk metrics
+- Provide customizable layouts for different trading strategies
+- Enable quick decision-making through intuitive data presentation

 ## Features